harvesthill/reddit-wiki-archive/steroids/datbtrue.md

-Growth Hormone Releasing Hormone (natural hormone) Growth Hormone Releasing Peptides (synthetic molecules often termed "GH-Secretagogues") Opiates (Dermorphin &amp;amp; Benzomorphan) Individually each class of compound when administered in laboratory rats was found to induce growth hormone release.
+Growth Hormone Releasing Hormone (natural hormone) Growth Hormone Releasing Peptides (synthetic molecules often termed "GH-Secretagogues") Opiates (Dermorphin & Benzomorphan)
+Individually each class of compound when administered in laboratory rats was found to induce growth hormone release.
 However when they were all combined growth hormone release dramatically increased.

 Growth Hormone Releasing Hormone (GHRH) + Growth Hormone Releasing Peptide (GHRP) was found to induce a large synergistic secretion of growth hormone (GH).

-However when the Opiate was combined with GHRH &amp;amp; GHRP the synergy was huge amounting to a release of GH more than double that achieved by the GHRH/GHRP combo alone.
+However when the Opiate was combined with GHRH & GHRP the synergy was huge amounting to a release of GH more than double that achieved by the GHRH/GHRP combo alone.

  ![](%%secretagogues-1%%)